chenxingqiang/secret-learn/doc/install_instructions_conda.rst

 .. prompt:: bash

-  conda create -n xlearn-env -c conda-forge jax-sklearn conda activate xlearn-env
+  conda create -n xlearn-env -c conda-forge secret-learn conda activate xlearn-env

 In order to check your installation, you can use:

 .. prompt:: bash

-  conda list jax-sklearn  # show jax-sklearn version and location conda list               # show all installed packages in the environment python -c "import xlearn; xlearn.show_versions()"
+  conda list secret-learn  # show secret-learn version and location conda list               # show all installed packages in the environment python -c "import xlearn; xlearn.show_versions()"